-Based on a recent management track assessment, the status of butterfish is not overfished with no overfishing occurring (available at https://appsnefsc.fisheries.noaa.gov/saw/sasi/sasi_report_options.php).
+Based on the last management track assessment, in 2019 the status of butterfish was not overfished with no overfishing occurring (available at https://apps-nefsc.fisheries.noaa.gov/saw/sasi/sasi_report_options.php).
 However, declining recruitment has led to declines in biomass (Figure 1), and as of 2019 biomass is estimated to have been only 69% of the target.
 Projections run based on typical long-term recruitment predict a rapid increase in biomass, but that will only occur when the trend in recruitment reverses.
-Initial projections using lower, more recent (last 10 years) recruitment and a high level of uncertainty suggest that considering substantial reductions in acceptable biological catch (ABC) may be warranted.
+Recent projections for catch limits used lower, more recent (last 10 years) recruitment, which reduces future projected biomass and catch recommendations.